MohRasooli/trivia-app/README.md

 - Allow users to choose quiz categories and difficulty via API requests.
 - Improve and refine the app’s design for a cleaner UI.

-- Store user scores in local history for tracking progress.
+---

+## New Features

+- LocalStorage tracking with stats panel and reset button

 ---